shawnmcmahon/nyt-reader/README.md

 # Instructions for Viewing

- View the deployed application via Heroku [here](https://codeherd.herokuapp.com/)

-# Walkthrough
  1. In your desired directory, type ```git clone git@github.com:shawnmcmahon/nyt-reader.git```
  2. ```cd``` into 'nyt-reader'
  3. Type ```npm install```
  4. Type ```npm start```.
  5. Program will open inside the browser at http://localhost:3000/

+# Walkthrough

+To be added when application is complete.

 # Tech Stack
 <table>